haganbt/twitter-followers-to-csdl/README.md

 =========================

 ###Description
-Collect follower id's for a specific Twitter handle or id and create a DataSift CSDL filter definition.
+Collect follower ids and/or friend ids for a specific Twitter handle or id and create a DataSift CSDL filter definition for one or both.

 If a Twitter rate limit is hit, the script will retry every minute.

-Two files are generated as output - one listing all collected user id's and the another listing all generated CSDL.
+Two files are generated as output for each cacse- one listing all collected user id's and the another listing all generated CSDL.
 This means that if the script is stopped before completion, all current data is persisted.

 The script continuously tests the size of the collected user ids and compiles the data with DataSift once full (~0.7MB).